rseah145/smw-term2/lesson_5/Practical.md

 <br>

-"gpresult /r /v" with the admin privilege shell should now show the GPO taking effect on the WSUS server (Server2)
+"gpresult /r /v" with the admin privilege shell should now show the GPO taking effect on the Win server (Server2)

 ![image](../images/Pasted%20image%2020230719135541.png)